ArthurTakase/R-Type/docs/CustomLevel.md

 - Be careful ! the last enemy of the wave must not have a comma after it, and the last wave must not have a comma after it.
 - The `type` property must be one of the following: `basic`, `curve`, `boss`, `powerup`
 - You can add as many enemies as you want in a wave, and as many waves as you want, but you need to respect the format of the file.
-- Don't forget to recompile the game after you've edited the JSON file for the changes to take effect!

 If you followed this guide correctly, you should be able to add new waves to the game.
 Have fun and good luck !